Jimena A. Blandon, MD

 About the Author

 Jimena A. Blandon, MD, is a third-year resident instructor in the Department of Internal Medicine at Texas Tech University Health Sciences Center in El Paso.
 She received her MD at Universidad del Valle, in Cali, Colombia.
-Dr Blandon is currently involved in a study of the prevalence and predictors of contrast-induced nephropathy among patients undergoing angiography at the University Medical Center at El Paso, TX, in a predominantly Hispanic population.
+Dr. Blandon will be continuing her training in a nephrology fellowship at Cleveland Clinic Florida.